Efficient Use of Resources and Pollution Control

-The Group is advancing initiatives designed to realize a circular economy with a low environmental impact by creating higher economic value through the reduced use of water and other resources while promoting the reduce, reuse, recycle (“3R”) approach.
+The Tsubaki Group is advancing initiatives designed to realize a circular economy with a low environmental impact by creating higher economic value through the reduced use of resources while promoting the reduce, reuse, recycle (“3R”) approach.

 Reducing Total Weight of Waste Discharged